spacetelescope/romancal/README.md

     cd <where you want to put the repo>
     git clone https://github.com/spacetelescope/romancal
     cd romancal
+    git lfs install # needed for some image files in the docs

 > **Note**\
 > Installing via `setup.py` (`python setup.py install`, `python setup.py develop`, etc.) is deprecated and does not work.